 30km from Copenhagen

-The dining scene in Roskilde can’t quite match up to Copenhagen but it’s still worth exploring, especially if you stay overnight.
-This funky hostel has rooms right on the waterfront.
+The dining scene in Roskilde can’t quite match up to Copenhagen but it’s still worth exploring, if you stay overnight.

 Roskilde is easy to get to from Copenhagen.
 Trains leave København H roughly every 10–15 minutes, taking around 20 minutes to reach Roskilde.